bibanon/bibanon/Useful-Tools.md

 ## Archive Scripts

-* [BA 4chan Thread Archiver](https://github.com/bibanon/BA-4chan-thread-archiver) - Tool that downloads an entire 4chan thread, it's JSON, and all images.
+* [BASC Archiver](https://github.com/bibanon/BASC-Archiver) - Tool that downloads an entire 4chan thread, it's JSON, and all images.
+* [[Wget]] - The internet archivist's swiss army knife.
+Grab any website, and all public data on it for offline viewing (or into WARC format).
-* [youtube-dl]() - Download videos off of YouTube and other streaming sites.
+* [youtube-dl](https://github.com/rg3/youtube-dl) - Download videos off of YouTube and other streaming sites.
 * [Wikiteam - Mediawiki Dump Generator](http://archiveteam.org/index.php?title=WikiTeam#Tools_and_source_code) - Archive an entire backup of a MediaWiki-based wiki, all pages, all history, and all images.

 ## Markdown Conversion